 Best Hikes in Wallowa-Whitman National Forest (OR)

+The Wallowa-Whitman National Forest extends from the Blue Mountains and rugged Wallowa Mountains down to the spectacular canyon country of the Snake River on the Idaho border.
+The forest ranges in elevation from 875′ in the Hells Canyon National Recreation Area to 9,845′ in the Eagle Cap Wilderness Area.
 Spanning 2.3 million acres across the northeast corner of Oregon and western Idaho, the Wallowa-Whitman National Forest offers a variety of year-round recreational opportunities.
 With landscapes packed with rugged canyonlands, scenic vistas, and high mountain lakes, visitors have enjoyed the forest’s diverse landscape and recreational activities for generations.
-Similar to nearby Umatilla National Forest, most worthwhile hikes in the forest are 10+ miles roundtrip.
-Official Website.
+Similar to nearby Umatilla National Forest, most of the best hikes in Wallowa-Whitman National Forest are 10+ miles roundtrip.

 StateOregon; Idaho